ROCm/ROCmValidationSuite/docs/ug1main.md

     [INFO ][<timestamp>][<action name>] gm <gpu id> monitoring <metric> bounds min:<min_metric> max: <max_metric>

-During the monitoring informational output regarding the metrics of the GPU will be sampled at every interval specified by the sample_rate key.
+During the monitoring informational output regarding the metrics of the GPU will be sampled at every interval specified by the `sample_interval` key.
 If a bounding box violation is discovered during a sampling interval, a warning message is logged with the following format:

     [INFO ][<timestamp>][<action name>] gm <gpu id> <metric> bounds violation <metric value>